microsoft/aici/README.md

 #   5. name 5
 async def main():

     # This is the prompt we want to run.
-Note that the prompt doesn't mention a number of vehicles.
+    # Note how the prompt doesn't mention a number of vehicles or how to format the result.
     prompt = "What are the most popular types of vehicles?\n"

     # Tell the model to generate the prompt string, ie. let's start with the prompt "to complete"